Welcome

 You should be aware that different rate bands apply depending on whether the property is:

-• Residential: Used or suitable for use as a dwelling.
+• Residential: Used or suitable for use as a dwelling (a self-contained unit with facilities for living).

 Worked Example 1.2